nus-cs2103-AY2223S2/ip/docs/README.md

 # User Guide
-Version 0.4
+Version 1.0

 ## Features

 ### List
-List all your task that have been added into the task list.
+List all your tasks that have been added into the task list.

 ### Add
 Add a Todo, Deadline or Event into your task list.